Internet censorship in Vietnam: Pornography

-Although "obscene" content is one of the main reasons cited by the government to censor the Internet, in fact very few websites with pornography are censored in Vietnam.
-This shows that censorship is in fact not for government reasons.
-A study by OpenNet in 2006 showed that no websites with pornography were blocked (except for a site containing a link to a pornography site, but was blocked for other reasons).

-When some sites such as Facebook and YouTube are considered by the media representatives in Vietnam to be blocked due to economic reasons because accounting for 70%–80% of international bandwidth runs through without bringing profits to the home.
-At the same time, some local feedback asked if thousands of porn websites were profitable for the network without being blocked.
-In November 2019, some Vietnamese ISPs may have blocked a mass of porn sites silently or officially; this action hasn't been clearly announced yet.
+In November 2019, Vietnamese ISPs blocked porn sites.

 Social networking

 The popular social networking website Facebook has about 8.5 million users in Vietnam and its user base has been growing quickly after the website added a Vietnamese-language interface.
 During the week of November 16, 2009, Vietnamese Facebook users reported being unable to access the website.
 Access had been intermittent in the previous weeks, and there were reports of technicians ordered by the government to block access to Facebook.

 A supposedly official decree dated August 27, 2009, was earlier leaked on the Internet, but its authenticity has not been confirmed.
 The Vietnamese government denied deliberately blocking access to Facebook, and the Internet service provider FPT said that it is working with foreign companies to solve a fault blocking to Facebook's servers in the United States.

+In June 2025, Vietnamese authorities ordered a nationwide block of the Telegram messaging platform, citing concerns over national security and the spread of illegal content.
+The ban followed a government report claiming over 68% of Vietnamese Telegram channels were used for activities breaching national laws, and represents a continued tightening of state control over digital communications and social media platforms.

 Blogging

-In Vietnam, Yahoo!
-360° was a popular blogging service.
-After the government crackdown on journalists reporting on corruption in mid-2008, many blogs covered the events, often criticizing the government action.
-In response, the Ministry of Information proposed new rules that would restrict blogs to personal matters.
+In 2013, Associated Press reported that the Ministry of Information and Communications were preparing new rules that would restrict blogs to personal matters.

 Global Voices Advocacy maintains a list of bloggers who have been arrested for their views expressed online.
-Other bloggers who have also been arrested by the Vietnamese government for simply expressing their rights can be found on the 2011 crackdown on Vietnamese youth activists.
+Many bloggers were arrested by the Vietnamese government during the 2011 crackdown on Vietnamese youth activists.

-In 2020, Medium was blocked.
-As of 2021, there are still a number of Internet service provider block based on technology deep packet inspection.

-Instant messaging

-Yahoo!
-Messenger is amongst the instant messaging software that appears to be monitored, with messages often blocked (i.e., not seen by intended recipient).

-Criticism of government

-In 2019, Vietnam introduced a cybersecurity law that made it illegal to criticize the government online and requires ISPs to hand over user data when requested.